 Things that are necessary for this method:

-A PS Vita device with a lower per-installed firmware than the wished Firmware
+A PS Vita device with a lower per-installed firmware than the target Firmware

 NotePad++ (recommended) or another editor